 A form of oxygen (O 3) usually obtained by the discharge of electricity in air.

 An electric switch activated by air pressure.
 This device detects air pressure exerted on it through a flexible tube connecting it to part of a water tub.
 When activated, this switch then opens an electrical circuit stopping further filling of the machine.
 May also be called a WATER PRESSURE SWITCH, WATER LEVEL CONTROL.
+The main reason why water pressure drops is because of pipe leakages, learn about epoxy pipe lining here to see how you can avoid this happening.
+It’s an easy to fix to what can be a big problem if left.

 A machine or device for moving or compressing fluids or gases.